My Chess Biography

-As you might be able to guess from the above picture, my number one interest besides writing and science is chess.
-I began playing chess around age seven.
-I started playing tournament chess during the “Fischer boom” of 1971 and 1972, a unique era in American chess history when the membership of the United States Chess Federation (USCF) doubled in one year.
+As you might be able to guess from the picture, my number one interest besides writing and science is chess.
+My father taught me how to play chess around age seven.
+I graduated to tournament chess during the “Fischer boom” of 1971 and 1972, a unique era in American chess history when the membership of the United States Chess Federation (USCF) doubled in one year.

 Most of the people who joined the USCF in those crazy days dropped out within a year or two.
-But I kept going.
-I have been a continuous member of the USCF since 1972, and the only prolonged period when I did not play tournament chess was when I was in graduate school (roughly 1980 to 1982).
+But a few of us kept going.
+I’m proud to say that I have been a continuous member of the USCF since 1972.

-After I got my Ph.D., I moved to North Carolina and became very active in chess again.
-During those years I rose from class A to National Master and won two state championships, in 1985 and 1987.
-The Triangle area had a great chess scene back then.
-I learned a lot from playing with people like Bernie Schmidt (who has passed away), Robin Cunningham, Matt Noble, Greg Samsa, Alan Patrick, Steve Tarin, Glenn Fleming, Ron Simpson, Michael Feinstein, Bill Mason, and many others whom I should mention, but I can’t mention everyone.
+There have been so many highlights of my chess career that I feel truly blessed.
+While I lived in North Carolina, I won the state championship twice, in 1985 and 1987.
+The Triangle area had such a great chess scene back then, and I learned a lot from playing with people like the late great Bernie Schmidt, the late Bill Mason, Robin Cunningham, Matt Noble, Greg Samsa, Alan Patrick, Steve Tarin, Michael Feinstein, and many others.

-After North Carolina I moved to Ohio and hit my rating peak, 2257, in 1994.
-Ironically, I feel as if I know more about chess now than I did then, but age does funny things to chess players.
-My greatest accomplishments in Ohio were probably winning the Roosevelt Open in Dayton twice, in 1989 and 1993.
+After North Carolina I moved to Ohio and reached the peak USCF rating of my career, 2257.
+I also earned my first (and highest) international or FIDE rating, 2200.
+I never really came close to winning a state championship — well, I was in an eight-way tie for second one year — but I did win the Roosevelt Open in Dayton twice, in 1989 and 1993.
 The latter was in fact the last time I won an open USCF-rated tournament.
 It’s been a long dry spell!